PansosPonso/RelPerformance/README.md

 ## Contents
 The main contents of the repository are the following:
-- data/ folder: This folder contains the raw data (Price data, Categorizations, Data from Kenneth Data Library)
+- data/ folder: This folder contains the raw input data (price data, categorizations, data from Kenneth Data Library and the asset universes)
-- output/ folder: This folder contains the excel file with the calculated idiosyncratic volatilities per asset
+- output/ folder: This folder contains the excel file with the calculated idiosyncratic volatility per asset (the output of Calculate_id_vol.py)
-- results/ folder: This folder contains the resulted forecasts and metrics
+- results/ folder: This folder contains the generated forecasts and metrics, along with HTML files for all tables and JPG files for all figures (the outputs of Calculate_tables.py, Calculate_metrics.py and Generate_forecasts.py)

 ## Installation